San Jose, the capital of Silicon Valley, is a modern city with a lively downtown, diverse neighborhoods, and a rich cultural heritage.

 20. Take A Hike Through Almaden Quicksilver County Park

-If you’re looking for things to do in San Jose that will get your heart rate up, then I recommend a hike through Almaden Quicksilver County Park.
+If you’re looking for things to do in San Jose to get your heart rate up, I recommend a hike through Almaden Quicksilver County Park.

 This place is a hiker’s paradise, and it’s located just south of the city.
 There are over 50 miles of trails to explore, making it one of the top places to visit in San Jose if you love the great outdoors.